The Bell and Gossett System Syzer® – Using Flow, Pressure Drop and Cv

 Printer Friendly (PDF)

 Rotate the scale so that the Cv line, in the blue area, is lined up with 20 in the white section.
-Now you can look at any flow rate in the white area and find the pressure drop, in feet, above it and PSI below it.
+Now you can look at any flow rate in the white area and find the pressure drop in feet above it and PSI below it.
 In our example, with 5 PSIG pressure drop across the valve, we see the flow rate will be about 47 GPM.

-Conversely, if you know the flow and head of a device and you are asked about the Cv, you may use scale 5 to find it.
+Conversely, if you know the flow and head of a device and you are asked about the Cv, you can use Scale 5 to find it.
 Let’s assume you know a coil has a pressure drop of 6 feet at 200 GPM.
 What is the Cv of the coil?
 You guessed it!
 Take scale 5 and rotate until 200 GPM in the white section lines up with 6 feet above it in the blue area.
 Make sure you don’t mix up feet and pounds.
 Now read the Cv in the white area.
 It is about 122.
 The electronic version of the System Syzer will give you exact numbers.

-Next week we will use scale 5 of the system syzer in a pumping application…
+Next week we will use scale 5 of the System Syzer in a pumping application.

-If you would like to download the electronic system syzer go to http://www.bellgossett.com/BG-SystemSyzer.asp.
+If you would like to download the electronic system syzer, click here.

 Categories